Drawing Design Rules for DXF to GDSII

 Circles/Arcs

-Avoid using circles and arcs if possible.
-Although the dxf2gds translator can convert circles and arcs into GSDII data, it is not a perfect translation because GDSII does not include an arc or circle entity.
+Avoid using circles and arcs unless necessary.
+Although the dxf2gds translator can convert circles and arcs into GSDII data, it is not a perfect translation because GDSII does not support an arc or circle entity.
 The translator will approximate your arc or circle with a series of short segments.
 You have some control over this approximation.
 If you have many circles of the same diameter you may want to convert your circle(s) into a block.
 This will reduce the size of the GDSII file.

 The GDS.CFG keywords arcres and arcsag control how arcs and circles are fractured.